pseyfert/cmake_implicit_depends/README.md

 The CMake option `IMPLICIT_DEPENDS` is tested for a custom command.
 It is set up to have the same depends as `main`.

+The script `runall.sh` runs CMake a few times (generation and compilation) for both generators and touches files to se what rebuild steps get done/omitted.
+The results are in the [result file](./Result.md).

 ## observation with make

 CMake is set up to figure dependencies for C/C++ files out by itself, and